maytapi-com/Sending-Messages-Using-Whatsapp-API-with-Golang/readme.md

 - Easy integration
 - Comprehensive documentation

-Learn more about Maytapi's [WhatsApp API](https://maytapi.com/whatsapp-api) and how it can benefit your projects.
+Learn more about Maytapi's [WhatsApp API](https://maytapi.com) and how it can benefit your projects.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Support